Blog post

 PR: Could you tell us what inspires the motifs on your kites?

 MT: The kites have developed over the years, beginning as hard-edged abstractions morphing into balanced presentations of Orientalia, then large collages.
 Eventually they assumed a more painterly aspect.
 As my supply of eastern material became depleted, I began employing just bits of calligraphy and imagery, distressing the surface and envisioning them less as decorative objects and more as art.
-The kites are now paintings influenced by the work of Robert Motherwell and Franz Kline that are predominantly black and white.
+Recent kites have been influenced by the work of Robert Motherwell and Franz Kline that are predominantly black and white.

 PR: Can you describe how different the artistic/creative process is when creating a kite versus your postage stamps or your paintings?